19 Daily Habits That Make You Less Productive (And What to Do)

 4. Being Attached to Phone & Texts

-Having your phone near is a psychologically tease.
+Having your phone near is a psychological tease.
 Every time you feel frustrated or lost, it’s easy to pick up the phone and browse social media feeds or begin texting.

-Behind email and social media, text messaging is the third largest distraction.
+Behind email and social media, text messaging is the third-largest distraction.

-There is one simple way to defeat all of this: keep notifications off (yes…that’s an ongoing theme!), and keep your phone hidden, whether in a drawer or face down behind something.
+There is one simple way to defeat all of this: keep notifications off (yes… that’s an ongoing theme!), and keep your phone hidden, whether in a drawer or face down behind something.

 I typically use my Mac’s iMessage and FaceTime apps during my work hours for phone calls and texts, which makes my phone useless.